LPDI-EPFL/caffeine-multi-state-design/README.md

 This will process the input structures and generate designed sequences compatible with the specified multiple states.

-Repository Structure
+## Repository Structure

 ``design.py``: Main script to initiate the multi-state design process.

-msd.py, msd_caf.py: Modules containing core functions for multi-state design algorithms.
+``msd.py, msd_caf.py``: Modules containing core functions for multi-state design algorithms.

-show_in_pymol.py: Utility script to visualize structures and designs in PyMOL.
+``show_in_pymol.py``: Utility script to visualize structures and designs in PyMOL.

-test-mplp-orig.py, test_pyrosetta.py: Test scripts for validating design methods.
+``test-mplp-orig.py, test_pyrosetta.py``: Test scripts for validating design methods.

-input/: Directory containing input PDB files and configuration settings.
+``input/``: Directory containing input PDB files and configuration settings.

-output/: Directory where output files, including designed sequences and structures, are saved.
+``output/``: Directory where output files, including designed sequences and structures, are saved.
 GitHub

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgments
+## References
-This tool was developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at École Polytechnique Fédérale de Lausanne (EPFL).
-For more information, visit the LPDI GitHub page.
+If you use this code, please cite:
+[1] Scheller L. et al. _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, 2025
+[2] Hallen M. & Donald B.R., _"COMETS (Constrained Optimization of Multistate Energies by Tree Search): A provable and efficient protein design algorithm to optimize binding affinity and specificity with respect to sequence."_ Journal of Computational Biology 23.5 (2016): 311-321.

+Developed as part of the study _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, `varCOMETS` is a protein design framework based on the COMETS algorithm, optimized for engineering multistate-specific protein-protein interactions.
+This implementation was used to design **caffeine-inducible nanobody heterodimers** with minimized off-target homodimerization, enabling precise control of cellular signaling in synthetic biology applications.